Diseases of the Aorta

-The incidence of abdominal aortic aneurysm (AAA) is estimated at 36.5/100,000 person-years.
+The incidence of abdominal aortic aneurysm (AAA) is estimated at 36/100,000 person-years.
 AAA represents the most common form of arterial aneurysm.
 Seventy-five percent of AAAs are infrarenal.
 Atherosclerosis is the dominant risk factor in the development of an AAA.
 Additional risk factors associated with AAA are male gender (four to five times more common in men), increasing age, smoking, and hypertension.
-There is a clear familial predisposition to AAA, and relatives of affected patients have a 30% increased risk for developing an AAA.
+There is a clear familial predisposition to AAA, and relatives of affected patients have up to a 30% increased risk for developing an AAA.
 Asymptomatic AAA is often diagnosed on physical examination by abdominal palpation.
 The most common symptom is pain, which is usually steady.
 The pain may be a localized abdominal pain or may radiate to the back, flank, or groin.
 Sudden onset of severe abdominal and back pain suggests rupture, representing a surgical emergency.
 Fewer than one third of patients with rupture present with the classic triad of pain, pulsatile abdominal mass, and hypotension.
-Atheroemboli may be the first manifestation of an AAA.
+Atheroembolism may be the first manifestation of an AAA.

 Ultrasonography, CT scanning, aortography, and MRA have all been used in the initial diagnosis, sizing, and monitoring of AAA.
 Ultrasonography represents the most practical method of screening and serial monitoring, whereas CT scanning and MRA remain superior for accurately detailing the morphology and extent of the AAA.
 When AAA is initially diagnosed, the rate of dilation cannot be determined; therefore, the next serial study should be performed in 6 months.
 In general, for an AAA smaller than 4.0 cm, yearly surveillance imaging is recommended, for an AAA 4.0 to 5.0 cm, imaging every 6 to 12 months, and for an AAA larger than 5.0 cm, imaging every 3 to 6 months.
 Although predictors of dilation are lacking, a baseline AAA size seems to be the best predictor.
 Larger aneurysms expand at higher rates than smaller ones.